What is a Tariff Information Label (TIL) and how to use it?

 What’s not included in a Tariff Information Label (TIL)?

 A TIL is great for helping you see the basic facts about your energy bill, but there are some things that it doesn’t include.
 You’ll often get extra benefits from being with a particular supplier, which can help with things like lightening your carbon footprint.
-Here are a few other things to keep an eye out for:

-- Extra rewards – if you’re good at keeping on top of your bills, you might be able to get money back.
+You can also get extra rewards – if you’re good at keeping on top of your bills, you might be able to get money back.
 It’s worth taking a look to see what benefits you could get, as it could cut the cost of your bills overall.
 For example, at OVO we offer 3-5% interest for every year your account is in credit.